IgrikXD/Easy-SDR/Useful info/How to export Gerber file from EasyEDA.md

 Redirecting to JLCPCB
 ![JLCPCB redirect](../Resources/EasyEDA%20Gerber%20export/EasyEDA-7-JLCPCB-redirect.png)

 If you choose redirection to JLCPCB, the Gerber file will be automatically downloaded to JLCPCB checked for trace errors, the price and time of production are calculated.
-After that you can pay for the formed order.
+After that, you can pay for the formed order.
 ![Gerber upload](../Resources/EasyEDA%20Gerber%20export/EasyEDA-8-Gerber-upload.png)

 Successfully uploaded